klaudiapawlak/STK1100/README.md

 - Be able to use methods for estimation and construction of confidence intervals in simple scenarios.
 - Be familiar with stochastic simulation and the concept of bootstrapping.

+## 🔍 Assignment Highlights

+- **Oblig 1:** Simulated dice rolls to explore the Law of Large Numbers (LLN) and empirical distributions.
+- **Oblig 2:** Investigated confidence intervals using simulated sampling from normal distributions.
+- **Oblig 3:** Demonstrated Central Limit Theorem using custom and built-in Python functions.

 ## 🧪 Structure and Organization

 ```